Basilica di San Pietro in Vatican. (Photo: VCG)

-Cooperation in the medicine and health sector has obviously enhanced bilateral relations between China and the Vatican, Wang Meixiu, a research fellow studying Catholicism at the Chinese Academy of Social Sciences in Beijing, told the Global Times on Saturday.
+"The channel [between China and the Vatican] in helping each other and communicating is unobstructed and beneficial," Wang Meixiu, a research fellow specializing in Catholicism studies at the Chinese Academy of Social Sciences in Beijing, told the Global Times on Saturday.